-A predator that can manage to snag this fish before it inflates would not be able to last long as these fish contain tetrodotoxin, which is a substance which makes them not only foul tasting but also lethal to fish.
+A predator that can manage to snag this fish before it inflates would not be able to last long as these fish contain tetrodotoxin, which is a substance that makes them not only foul-tasting but also lethal to fish.
 This toxin even kills human beings and is 1200 times more poisonous than cyanide.

 Hola!
 Myself William and I love aquarium fishes!
 I’m an Aquarium Keeper from the past 5+ years and here to let you know about your favorite fishes 😉 I hope you will enjoy my posts and share with like-minded fish keepers.